toita86/smartcli/README.md

 ## Requirements

 Smartcli requires having installed [ollama](https://ollama.com/) then download a model to your likings, works really great with `codellama` the `7b` version.
-Heavy models that thake a long time to generate a response will throw a timeout error.
+It's not meant to be used with heavy models that take a long time to generate a response, but by using the `-t` flag the timeout for the  Ollama response can be extended.

 ## Setup
-If if the first use just type `smart-cli` and follow the setup wizard.
+If is the first use just type `smart-cli` and follow the setup wizard.

 Later is possible to list all the models available
 ```